fico-xpress/mosel/packages/jobqueue/README.md

 3. Execute the test model *mainjq.mos* in the subdirectory **test** :
 `mosel mainjq`

-> A recent version of Mosel (Mosel 5) is required for executing the example.
+> A recent version of Mosel (Mosel 5 or newer) is required for executing the example.
 > The remote instances may use an older version (Mosel 4), as required by the models that are to be run.